 So, this term has been around for about 300 years, and political suicide has been talked about almost as long.
 The word commit has many different meanings, not all of which are negative.
-My guess would be that the average person doesn’t know that suicide used to be illegal; Joe and Jane Doofus simply aren’t that knowledgeable about history.
-Granted, there are still a few countries where attempting suicide is illegal, but that’s a far bigger issue than simply the wording that’s used.
+My guess would be that the average person my generation (Gen X) or younger doesn’t know that suicide used to be illegal; Joe and Jane Doofus simply aren’t that knowledgeable about history.
+Granted, there are still a few countries where attempting suicide is illegal, but they’ve got far bigger problems than just the choice of wording.

 Common stigmatized beliefs around suicide